 Here’s a summary of the updates Microsoft released for Power BI Desktop in May 2019.
 Full details on this months updates can be found on the Power BI blog May-19.

-The feature we’ve picked out as the highlight for February is the ValQ visualisation.
+The feature we’ve picked out as the highlight this month is the ValQ visualisation.
 Watch the below video to see this feature in action, the video will automatically start and end in the relevant places.

 We don’t yet have a great understanding of this visual, and it’s precise use cases, but it looks very interesting.
 It actually appears to offer a somewhat similar experience to the Decomposition Tree that was available in PerformancePoint some years ago (for those who remember that).
 However, this visual appears to go way above and beyond the Decomposition Tree by giving the users the option of applying “what if” style analysis, and the ability to access more more detail data when and where required.